TeamDevDev/professional-development-week-nine-through-sixteen-starter/writing/review.md

 - I Contributed to an Executive Summary at this URL:
 - I Contributed to an Executive Summary at this URL:

-TODO: If you did not contribute to at least three articles about professional development, then explain why you did not do so, providing all relevant details.
+TODO: If you did not contribute to at least three executive summaries about professional development, then explain why you did not do so, providing all relevant details.

 ### GitHub Commits